The important questions to ask at RMIT’s Open Day

 What to ask current RMIT students

-At our university Open Day, discover the experiences and journeys that your teen could take at RMIT by talking to current students.
-From study tips to advice on how to meet like-minded people at university, our student ambassadors have firsthand knowledge of what your teen can expect from study and social life at RMIT.
+At Open Day, discover the experiences and journeys that you could take at RMIT by talking to current students.
+From study tips to advice on how to meet like-minded people at university, our student ambassadors have firsthand knowledge of what you can expect from study and social life at RMIT.

 • Why did you pick RMIT after high school?
 Discover what stood out to our current students when they were selecting their VTAC preferences and what insider tips they might have.

 • Tell me about your experiences at RMIT?
 Find out what our current students’ projects look like and what they love most about their course.
-You could learn some useful insights that help your teen when they’re looking at degree options.
+You could get some insider tips about the degree that you’ve had your eye on.

 • What kind of clubs and societies are available at RMIT?
-Through RMIT’s clubs and societies students explore new passions, discover lasting friendships and find the perfect outlet to express themselves alongside their studies.
+Through RMIT’s clubs and societies you can explore new passions, discover lasting friendships and find the perfect outlet to explore the non-academic side of uni.

 • What are your top tips for making the transition from school to uni smoother?
-Starting uni can be daunting at first, especially for parents who aren’t sure how to help their teen through their studies.
-Ask about our student-led support network RMIT Kirrip, or pick up handy tips that worked for our student ambassadors in their first year of study.
+Finishing high school can be daunting at first, especially if you’re not sure how to prepare for uni life.
+Ask about RMIT Kirrip, it’s our student-led support network.
+You can also chat to our student ambassadors about their first year at uni to pick up handy tips about what’s to come.

 Our academics, staff and student ambassadors will be close at hand throughout RMIT’s Open Days to answer all your questions and more.
 We can’t wait to see you there!